 Milky spore for beetle control

-Milky spore is a natural, microscopic bacteria that apparently kills beetles in their grub stage — when they’re underground.
-You simply apply it to the soil (it doesn’t take much) around infested areas and let it get to work.
+Milky spore is a natural, microscopic bacteria that kills beetles in their grub stage — when they’re underground.
+It is not harmful to people or pets.
+You simply apply it to the soil (it doesn’t take much) around infested areas, water it in, and let it get to work.
 According to the milky spore product literature, it takes three years to reach peak effectiveness.
 The time is now, my friends.

 UPDATE: I’ve been using milky spore for almost three seasons now and I do feel like the infestation of beetles is less devastating after applying the milky spore powder.
 I didn’t do nearly as much handpicking, either.